 Foreign nationals seeking a Transit Visa for spending a night inside the country are required to obtain one by showing the proof of transit i.e. Air Ticket.
 5USD fee is charged for acquiring a transit visa and you can obtain one at the Transit Visa Desk in the Tribhuvan International Airport.

 Yes.
 If your bank issues the standard VISA credit card, you can use the credit card for the transaction for carrying out the required transactions.
-However, cities offer you the luxury of using the credit card, remote regions of the country might not always accept your credit card.
-Banknotes of Nepalese currency are preferred methods of performing any sort of monetary transactions in such regions.
+However, cities offer you the luxury of using a credit card, remote regions of the country might not always accept your credit card.
+Banknotes of Nepalese currency are preferred methods of performing any sort of monetary transaction in such regions.

 Depending on the area you are traveling accommodation can cost you anything between NRS.2000 to NRS.5000 for one night.
 The rate, however, is variable to different locations and we are here to make sure that you get the best services at the best rate possible.

-Nepal is a perfectly safe country to travel.
+Nepal is a perfectly safe country for Backpacking and Hiking activities.
 The nation is very welcoming to tourists and trekkers standing true to its motto of "Atithi Devo Bhawa" which translates to guests are gods.
 The country is also safe to travel considering the infrastructures and the trekking routes heading up to the Himalayas.
 Your safety and security will be given the utmost care when you are traveling with us.
-If you follow the common and obvious rules of travel, you will be a part of an enchanting affair in Nepal
+If you follow the common and obvious rules of travel, you will be a part of an enchanting affair in Nepal.